microsoft/dotnet-apiport/docs/VSExtension/README.md

 ### View/Save generated reports

-You can view or save previously generated reports by performing the following:
+You can view or save previously generated reports in your Visual Studio session by performing the following:

 1. Click the "Analyze" menu item in the main toolbar
 2. Select "View analysis reports"